Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 ================
 (qualsiasi altro test purche' sia motivato)

+* When submitting an event the "Customize" button does not overwrite the "Global Travel Preferences" or any personal preference category chosen before.

+* Weather information is always the same.

+* Vehicles not working: Car Sharing, Bike, Bike Sharing, Taxi.

+* Vehicle working: Car Owned, Walk.

+* Public transport: You cannot force a computation of the path with specified transport, because Google considers them only when their ETA is competitive respect the others vehicles.
+The preference setting on pubblic transport is just a filter on what google passes to the app.

+* Every time I click the 'Server IP' button and confirm on the server box, The App receive always different "restore password" even if the server ip is not changed.

 Other notes
 ============

 * No Java Packages used.
 * No JavaDoc paper committed. (why do you document the code if you don't commit a javadoc???)
+* APK installer says that no privilege are needed by the app, while still at first login you need to accept the policies.
+No Android Manifest Setted

 (varie ed eventuali sulla qualita' del codice e dei doc)